This article was updated Aug. 25, 2020.

 Conservation = Economic Gains

-LWCF makes substantial contributions to the U.S. economy by strategically securing the economic assets that federal, state and local public lands represent.
+Sustained investment in LWCF will stimulate the economy, create jobs and protect U.S. infrastructure.
+LWCF makes substantial contributions by strategically securing the economic assets that federal, state and local public lands represent.

-- Outdoor recreation drives $887 billion in consumer spending and supports 7.6 million U.S. jobs annually, according to the Outdoor Industry Association.
-(See table below.)
-It brings $125 billion in federal, state and local tax revenue.
+- Outdoor recreation drives $689 billion in consumer spending and supports 4.3 million U.S. jobs annually, according to the Outdoor Industry Association.

-- Home property values near parks and protected areas are often 20% higher than similar properties elsewhere.
+- Home property values near parks and protected areas are often 20 percent higher than similar properties elsewhere.

 - Visitor-driven business stimulates the economy in local communities surrounding national parks and other public lands.
 For example, more than 5,000 outfitters and guiding companies benefit from proximity and access to national forests.